10 Steps to Becoming a Diplomatic Security Service Security Engineering Officer

 What to expect during the Assessment?

 The Department of State is committed to full and equal participation in all aspects of the application process.
 Candidates with disabilities may request accommodations to take the Assessment by contacting the Office of Accessibility and Accommodation at OAA@state.gov.
-Candidates must clearly describe the accommodation(s), the medical need (diagnosis), and how the requested solution(s) support participation in the Assessment.
+Candidates must clearly describe the accommodation(s), the medical need (diagnosis), and how the requested solution(s) supports participation in the Assessment.
 Candidates should contact OAA as soon as possible and be prepared to submit medical documentation, if requested.
 Any delay may require the Assessment to be postponed.

 The Structured Interview